 Here are a few suggestions:

 - Save a cat from a tree

 You’ll be amazed how much sidestepping the agony of facing the blank page can reignite your passion and creativity.

 Writer’s block can be hard to manage, but knowing what works best for you will help you throughout your writing career.
 These techniques will hopefully take your mind from a total roadblock to just a bump in the road.

 Keep going and the words will come, we promise!

 Looking for tools to help you write?
-With affordable tools for narrative ideation such as a script editor, storyboard, and index cards, sign up for Celtx scriptwriting and pre-production solution and get access to all studio tools, free for 7 days.
+With affordable tools for narrative ideation such as a script editor, and storyboards, sign up for Celtx scriptwriting and pre-production solution and get access to all studio tools, free for 7 days.